 3.2.
 Empirical Survey among Last-mile Organizations

-A survey related to this research was published online from 9 November to 15 December 2019.
+The developed model was tested by conducting an empirical survey.
 The main target group of the survey was professionals in Finland dealing with distribution solutions of online retail from different perspectives including companies operating in nine individual business sectors.
 The survey link and/or email invitation was sent to 241 email addresses of relevant organizations located in Finland.
+It was estimated that majority of the leading experts of the field in Finland belong to that group.
+Even if the respondent rates typically remain modest in these kinds of survey, it was also estimated that number of responses will be appropriate for model testing purposes, even if smaller number of respondents would mean higher deviations.

+A survey related to this research was published online from 9 November to 15 December 2019.
 The survey received a total of 35 responses.
 Respondents were asked to give a score of 0–10 points for each BMI per TDL or select the option “I cannot say”.
 With 16 different TDLs and three dimensions/BMI1-3, the survey included a total of 54 questions, along with several background questions including, “What type of organization do you work for?”
 “Which sector of the organization do you work for?” and “What is your role in the organization?”
 The survey data was analysed quantitatively to create an overall picture of the respondents’ attitudes towards the TDL under review.
 The average score (avg.), standard deviation (SD) of the responses and number of respondents (N) answering the question were calculated.
 The survey results are presented in Table 3 and Figures 3-4.